 The yacht agents in Bermuda suggest spending a little more time in Bermuda, instead of seeing it as just a ‘stop-and-go port’.
 Fitting into just 21 square miles, and capable of berthing some of the world’s largest superyachts, Bermuda can offer much more than just duty-free fuel, as Joe explained, “If superyachts tried spending a little more time in Bermuda they would get to see the world-class beaches, meet the friendly locals and enjoy our safe shores, I’m positive of that.”

 In fact, Bermuda is made up of 181 beautiful islands, inlets and rocks.
-While most of these are uninhabitied, the eight major islands house the marine services and superyacht infrastructure to facilitate longer breaks for guests, captains and crew.
+While most of these are uninhabited, the eight major islands house the marine services and superyacht infrastructure to facilitate longer breaks for charter guests, captains and crew.

 Should the yacht be stopping off for a few days, there are many activities that are easily accessible.
 Joe commented, “Bermuda is a diamond in the Atlantic; there are many world-class golf courses, and some of the most scenic tennis courts.
 You can rent a moped and explore the different attractions and beaches that Bermuda has to offer, plus there are many tours and excursions that can be arranged for the captain and crew.”

 When to visit Bermuda